Lisbon food tour – local dishes and street food in Portugal

 1. Pastel de Nata — The Iconic Custard Tart

-No food on earth quite prepares you for your first warm pastel de nata eaten straight from the oven.
-These impossibly flaky, golden-edged custard tarts were invented by Catholic monks at the Jerónimos Monastery in Belém in the early 19th century, and the original recipe at Pastéis de Belém has been a closely guarded secret since 1837.
-The contrast between the shattering pastry shell and the silky, lightly caramelized egg custard inside is one of gastronomy’s great pleasures.
-Always dust them with cinnamon and powdered sugar, and always eat them hot.
-Visit Pastéis de Belém first, then spend the rest of your trip arguing with locals about whether any other bakery comes close.
+Nothing quite prepares you for your first warm pastel de nata eaten straight from the oven.
+These flaky, golden-edged custard tarts were invented by Catholic monks at the Jerónimos Monastery in Belém in the early 19th century, and the original recipe at Pastéis de Belém has been a closely guarded secret since 1837.
+The contrast between the shattering pastry shell and the silky, lightly caramelized egg custard inside is one of gastronomy’s genuinely great pleasures.
+Always dust them with cinnamon and powdered sugar.
+Always eat them hot.
+Go to Pastéis de Belém first — yes, there’s a queue, yes it moves fast, yes it’s worth it — then spend the rest of your trip arguing with locals about whether any other bakery comes close.
+(Most will say no. A few will whisper Manteigaria in Chiado.
+They’re not wrong.)

 🍽